HURIDOCS: Casebox

 Casebox was open-source software for collaborative litigation management, designed with human rights organizations in mind.
 It was developed in 2011 jointly by HURIDOCS and software development consulting firm Ketse.

 HURIDOCS announced in 2020 that it was sunsetting Casebox in favor of developing similar functionalities in Uwazi.

 HuriSearch

 HuriSearch was a specialized human rights search engine which offered access to the complete contents of websites of human rights organizations.
 It was launched in 2003, and allowed for searching of information in 77 languages.

 By the time it was taken offline in 2016, it had crawled and indexed between 8 and 10 million web pages.

+Leadership

+Prior to the introduction of the Executive Director post in 1995, the day-to-day operations of HURIDOCS was functionally led by the Secretary of the Board and eventually by the Chair of the Continuation Committee.

+Chairperson of the Board

 Funding

 The majority of HURIDOCS's income comes from grants awarded by philanthropic foundations, diplomatic and development agencies, and private companies.

 The remaining income comes from payments made by human rights partner organizations for services that HURIDOCS provides, as well as individual donations.
-Depending on the year, these contributions represent about 20-30% of HURIDOCS's budget.
+Depending on the year, these contributions represent about 20–30% of HURIDOCS's budget.

-In 2020, HURIDOCS had a budget of US$1.5 million.
+In 2024, HURIDOCS had a budget of US$2.04 million.